ldenso34046/ldenso34046.github.io/README.md

 Clicking on an alert area gives the user:
 * A description of the alert
-* Severirty of the alert
+* Severity of the alert
 * Certainty of the alert
 * Urgency of the alert